 - Other types of retirement benefits up to $10,000 or the amount included in federal adjusted gross income, whichever is less

-You must meet qualifications in order to take these subtractions.
+You must meet certain qualifications in order to take these subtractions.

 Subtractions for certain types of military pay